climatepolicyradar/global-stocktake/docs/Taxonomy explainers/Sectors.md

 ## Summary

 References to sectors were identified based on sources published by the Intergovernmental Panel on Climate Change (IPCC).
-For more information about our approach, please see our methodology.
+For more information about our approach, please see our [methodology](../METHODOLOGY.md)..

 ## Methodology